 Dimensional modeling

+Dimensional modeling is a data modeling technique specifically developed for data warehousing and business intelligence applications.
 At the core of dimensional modeling is two key components.
 Facts and dimensions.
 Facts refer to quantitative data points organizations wish to analyze, such as sales revenue or product returns.

-Dimensions serve to provide context around these facts, like when or where sales transactions took place or customer locations.
+Dimensions provide context around these facts, like when or where sales transactions took place or customer locations.
 By organizing data into fact-dimension tables, dimensional models facilitate efficient querying and reporting, so analysts can gain insights faster.

 One of the primary advantages of dimensional modeling is its focus on user-friendliness.
-Dimensional models are intended to be easily understood by business users, enabling them to access and analyze data without needing extensive technical knowledge.
+Dimensional models are intended to be easily understood by business users, enabling them to access and analyze data without extensive technical knowledge.

 Furthermore, modern data warehousing solutions like Amazon Redshift, Google BigQuery, and Snowflake come equipped with native support for these techniques, making implementation and ongoing management simpler for organizations.